 It’s common knowledge to most of us that animals have been sent into space.

 In 1947, fruit flies became the first animals launched.
 They were on board an American V-2 rocket which climbed to 68 miles (109 km) and then returned the flies to Earth alive.

 In 1949, the first monkey was sent up, but wasn’t as lucky as the fruit flies.
 He died on impact due to parachute failure.

 NASA says sending animals into outer space can answer such questions as:

 - Can a fish swim in microgravity?
 (ProbeNote: Microgravity is very weak gravity, as in an orbiting spacecraft.)

 - Can ant farms exist on space stations?

 During my recent research on extremophiles, I discovered another hitchhiker in the galaxy.
-Eight years ago, the water bear (aka Tardigrade, aka moss piglet) entered the ranks of launched critters.
+In 2007, the water bear (aka Tardigrade, aka moss piglet) entered the ranks of launched critters.

 And why not?
 He is the toughest dude on the planet.
 He can be:

 - and all with the remarkable tenacity to survive